jlojosnegros/knowledge-base-demo/docs/index.md

 ## Use Github/GitPages

 This is all handled using github and git pages.
-This, as Martin pointed in the meeting, give us all the features that comes with version control as history, traceability, reviews and comments etc.
+This give us all the features that comes with version control as history, traceability, reviews and comments etc.
 It also gives us automatic deploy on each change with git actions.
 [Here](https://github.com/jlojosnegros/knowledge-base-demo) you can take a look at the repo itself.